Most Delicious Dishes in Cyprus

 Loukoumades is a round pastry that is fried in hot oil and soaked in honey and then covered with chopped walnut, sesame and cinnamon.
 These sweets are often called honey donuts and the best way to enjoy them is to have them with some fresh tea or coffee.
 You can find Loukoumades in cafes all over the island.

-Halloumi is probably the most famous Cypriot product that has reached many European and Middle Eastern countries.
+Halloumi is probably the most famous food in Cyprus that has reached many European and Middle Eastern countries.
 This food is recognizable by its relatively salty taste and elastic texture and has become one of the favorite choices of chefs around the world.
 You can see it with a variety of foods such as lamb kebab or fried Halloumi.
 This cheese is obtained by combining goat and sheep milk.
 This method is a bit unusual due to the lack of acid-producing bacteria that are present in the production process of all dairy products.

 Souvlakia & Sheftalia

 Souvlakia is the Cypriot version of the Greek food of the same name, made from small pieces of grilled charcoal on a skewer and a large amount of salad.
-This dish is very popular and you can eat it with pita bread.
+This food in Cyprus is very popular and you can eat it with pita bread.
 The pita bread used for souvlakia in Cyprus is thinner and larger than this bread in Greece, and is usually made into a pocket shape instead of a flat type.
 Chicken meat is usually used for this dish and it is eaten with sheftalia.
 Shaftalia is made from spicy slices of sausage with fragrant vegetables and grilled lamb.

 Kolokouthkia me ta afka